lightray22/andromeda-desktop-clients/README.md

 There are several binaries and libraries in the full suite.
 To build one individually, go to its build subdirectory after running cmake, before building.
 By default, all targets will be built (see the preqrequisites sections for each!).

-- `src/lib/andromeda` the core library that implements communication with the server`
+- `src/lib/andromeda` the core library that implements communication with the server
 - `src/bin/andromeda-fuse-cli` and `src/lib/andromeda-fuse` for mounting with FUSE
 - FUTURE `src/bin/andromeda-sync-cli` and `src/lib/andromeda-sync` for running directory sync operations
-- FUTURE `src/bin/andromeda-gui` a Qt-based client for FUSE and directory sync, depends on all 3 libraries
+- FUTURE `src/bin/andromeda-gui` a Qt-based client for FUSE and directory sync (depends on all libraries)

 ### Building